Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/06/all-my-websites-have-changed/index.md

 {{% remark %}}
 This was another reminder about how old and broken my laptop is.
 My TiamoPastoor website, for example, takes about 60-90 seconds.
 Sometimes it takes so long that it crashes due to timeout on CSS transpilation.
 On Netlify?
 Yeah, 5 seconds tops.
 {{% /remark %}}

+Buuuut then I discovered two huge issues.

+* For some reason, Pandaqi failed miserably.
+Whatever I tried, it would build great on my own computer, then fail for obscure reasons on Netlify.
+* Their free tier isn't a hard cap.
+When you use up your available bandwidth/builds ... it just rolls over into the next tier, and you have to pay for that.

+The first reason was annoying, but I don't give up easily and surely would have figured something out.

+The second reason was a dealbreaker.
+I specifically left my old hosting to not worry about sudden, unexpected invoices coming in because one of my websites suddenly got popular for a few days.

+Even though I never _expected_ to exceed these limits---I've always worked hard to keep my websites minimal and fast---I just don't want to have to _worry_ about it at all.

+## Better Attempt: CloudFlare Pages

+This was a bit of a lucky break.

+For years, like many, I've already routed all my websites through CloudFlare.
+For free, you can just

+* Add your website
+* Change some DNS servers to point to CloudFlare
+* And now it intercepts any requests to your website, so it can prevent against attacks, or serve a cached version (saving bandwidth), or do any number of great stuff.

+This meant, however, that all my websites were _already_ registered as a valid CloudFlare "apex domain" (or domain zone, whatever they call it).

+Then I learned they had their own "Pages" system, which ...

+* Has no limit on the bandwidth, website size, or most things
+* Does have a hard cap on number of builds per month (500 at the moment)
+* And integrates nicely with their other systems (which I already used)

+I created a new project for each website and connected it to the exact same Git repository, with the exact same command I used for Netlify.

+Its builds are slightly lower than those of Netlify, but not by much.
+I still had a perfect copy of all my websites within 30 minutes.
+(At a similar obscure address, in this case something like `tiamopastoor.pages.dev`)

+Then, for each website, I could just _connect_ it to the domain I had already validated.
+This means that any request to `tiamopastoor.com`---which it already intercepted anyway---is now rerouted to `tiamopastoor.pages.dev`

+Within an hour, I could completely turn off my hosting and it all worked.
+All my websites were suddenly hosted for free, and they were faster and better secured for it.

+I had cut off the hosting that cost 100+ euros per year entirely, and replaced it with something better that was free.

+{{% remark %}}
+When I joined, all those years ago, it was waaaay cheaper.
+But this is how it always goes.
+As something grows in number of clients and power, they stop giving away extra cheap offers, and can get away with asking more and more of people who are hesitant to leave at this point.
+Meh.
+{{% /remark %}}

+I was scratching my head, wondering why I never even attempted this before.
+As expected, they weren't going to refund me for more than 12 months of unused hosting now.
+Glad I left.

 ## What else needed to change?